Definitions

 Network

-The impex solution is built to be in architecures based on IEC62443 and simular zone concept solution as well as other network designs.
-This is two example of how IMPEX can fit in a network.
-The ICC and the Repo can be on the same machine and does not need to be separated servers.
-The solution supports a proxy but a proxy is not required.
+The Impex solution is designed to fit into architectures based on IEC62443 and similar zone-based network designs, as well as other network topologies.
+These are two examples of how Impex can fit in a network.
+The ICC and the Repo can be on the same machine and do not need to be separate servers.
+The solution supports a proxy, but a proxy is not required.

 Network with ICC and Repo installed on the same server in a basic network